gostd/gostd-logo/readme.md

 ## Description

-The official logo of **Open Standards** organization, **"The Stronghold"** symbolizes the trust, stability, confidence and referability with the community-driven, open organization.
+The official logo of **Open Standards** organization, symbolizes the trust, stability, confidence and referability with the community-driven, open organization.

 ## Details